KesharwaniArpita/cern-technical-student-notes/README.md

 Acceptance rate is pretty low, but nothing impossible.
 It is (much) higher for students from member states.
-This is the acceptance rate for the last years:
+This is the acceptance rate for the last years (for both selection committees) :
 | Year | Applications | Selected | Success rate |
 |------|--------------|----------|--------------|
 | 2020 |         2169 |      156 |        7,19% |